 It has little to do with social-media-inspired slacking off and more to do with workers having outgrown existing technology and closely linked to the growing loneliness epidemic.

-One answer to the productivity issue is coworking.
+One answer to a potential productivity issue is coworking.
 Coworking creates a collaborative workspace, a concept that started in areas like San Francisco and New York, but has grown and continues growing like wildfire because of how well it works for solopreneurs, start-ups, small businesses as well as remote workers.
 Employer sponsored coworking provides solutions to several issues that remote workers and their employers face each day.

 Real Estate Expenses